Information for Law Students and Graduates

 Review our webinar, Law Student to Leader Step One: Job Search and Application Tips to Land the Interview, for application tips from legal career services professionals.

-Our free webinar, Law Student to Leader Step Two - Get the Most Out of CCF to Land the Job, will feature employers interviewing at the Career Fair giving tips for interviewing and networkingon Monday, October 6.
-If you are unable to attend live, you can register to receive a link to the recording.
+Review the slides from our webinar, Law Student to Leader Step Two - Get the Most Out of CCF to Land the Job, featuring tips on interviewing and networking from employers interviewing at the Career Fair.

 Even if you do not get the interview you were hoping for, there will be several opportunities to speak to employers outside of the formal interview times.
 Both Friday and Saturday will feature Table Talk, an open period of time where employers will be available to speak to students on a first-come, first-served basis.